How to read the Holy Bible effectively?

 What are the first steps to begin understanding the Holy Bible?

 Are there guides or reading plans for beginners?
-Yes, there are several plans Bible reading for beginners which propose different methods, including thematic or chronological approach, helping to systematize reading for better understanding.
+Yes, there are several reading plans Bible reading for beginners which propose different methods, including the thematic or chronological approach, helping to systematize reading for better understanding.

-Also highlighted is the importance of order and structure in reading, as well as the Marist influence in education and community services, reflecting a broad commitment to Christian teachings and support for the community.
+Also highlighted is the importance of order and structure in reading, as well as the Marist influence in education and community service, reflecting a broad commitment to Christian teachings and support for the community.

 How can I deepen my understanding of the structure of the Bible?